AstarNetwork/astar-docs/docs/EVM/developer-tooling.md

 ## Hardhat

-### Initialize your project
+### Initialize Your Project

-If you're starting your Hardhat project from scratch, we recommend reading the [Hardhat Quick Start](https://hardhat.org/getting-started/#quick-start#overview) page.
+If you're starting your Hardhat project from scratch, we recommend you read the [Hardhat Quick Start](https://hardhat.org/getting-started/#quick-start#overview) page.

-### Setting up your account
+### Setting up Your Account

-The quickest way to get Hardhat to deploy contracts to a non-local testnet is to export and use an existing Metamask account.
+The quickest way to get Hardhat to deploy contracts to a non-local testnet, is to export and use an existing MetaMask account.

-To get an account's private key from Metamask:
+To get an account's private key from MetaMask:

-1. Open Metamask
+1. Open MetaMask.
-2. Select the account you want to export
+2. Select the account you want to export.
-3. Click the three dots on the right side
+3. Click the three dots on the right side.
-4. Select "Account Details"
+4. Select "Account Details".
-5. Select "Export Private Key"
+5. Select "Export Private Key".
-6. Enter your password and select "Confirm"
+6. Enter your password and select "Confirm".

 You should see a 64-character hex string similar to the following: